-- and processes to ensure compliance by the Company with all applicable legal and regulatory requirements and Company policy.
+- processes to ensure compliance by the Company with all applicable legal and regulatory requirements and Company policy

 The Audit Committee will also oversee the performance of the Company's Internal Audit function and will be responsible for the appointment, compensation, retention and oversight of the performance, qualifications and independence of the Company's independent auditors (including resolution of disagreements between management and the independent auditors regarding financial reporting).

 In addition, the Audit Committee shall maintain an effective, open avenue of communication between the independent auditors, internal auditors, senior management and the Board of Directors.

 The Committee's function is one of oversight.
 The Committee recognizes that the Company's management is responsible for preparing the Company's financial statements and that the independent auditors are responsible for auditing those financial statements.
 In carrying out its oversight responsibilities, the Committee is not providing any expert or special assurance as to the Company's financial statements.
 The Committee has the authority to conduct investigations within the scope of its responsibilities and to retain independent legal, accounting and other advisors to assist the Committee in its functions.
 The Company shall provide appropriate funding for the Audit Committee, as determined by the Audit Committee, for payment of compensation to the independent auditors, compensation to any advisers employed by the Audit Committee and ordinary administrative expenses of the Audit Committee.